Don’t believe everything you read on the internet.

 Apply it, if that feels right for your situation.

 But don’t be bullied by what you find here.

 You don’t have to eat all the food.

 Find what nourishes you and leave the rest.

 Have a peaceful day.
 Happy scrolling.

-Related Categories: Advice, Career Clarity, Client Questions & Answers, Client Story, Featured, Interview Strategy, Job Search, Labour Market Information, LinkedIn, Networking, Resumes & ATS, Students & Parents
+Related Categories: Advice, Career Clarity, Client Questions & Answers, Client Story, Interview Strategy, Job Search, Labour Market Information, LinkedIn, Networking, Resumes & ATS, Students & Parents

 About The Author